Curriculum

 The focus of this course is to develop students' academic listening and speaking skills needed for successful extended academic discourse.
 Students will use listening strategies to show detailed understanding of lengthy academic listening passages.
 They will apply speaking strategies to share information and perspectives and communicate successfully with automaticity in a culturally-appropriate fashion.
 Students will generate complex and academic speech using complex vocabulary with grammatical accuracy when summarizing information, participating in academic discussions, giving a professional introduction, presenting a group survey, giving an impromptu speech, and participating in a panel discussion.
 In all speeches and discussions, students' concentration will be on consistently speaking intelligibly and fluently.

-The class is organized around the units in the textbook Making Connections 4; themes are Technology, Biomedical Science, and Business.
-Each unit has authentic readings connected by the relevant theme.
-Students will write 3 multi-paragraph essays, two drafts each, that respond to these units.
-Students will also write no less than 5 in-class 30-45-minute mini essays on a variety of topics.
-Essays will include an introductory paragraph with thesis statement; multiple body paragraphs with topic sentences, support and details; and a conclusion.
-Students will incorporate a variety of rhetorical strategies by integrating them effectively into academic essays, which include appropriate transitions and citation of sources.
+Students will develop their critical thinking skills through reading, writing, and classroom discussion.
+Students will write timed, well-developed multi-paragraph essays that include an introductory paragraph with thesis statement, multiple body paragraphs with topic sentences, support and details; and a conclusion.
+Students will incorporate a variety of rhetorical strategies (narrative, description, compare/contrast, cause/effect, opinion) by integrating them effectively into academic essays which include appropriate transitions and citation of sources.
 Students will focus on summarizing, analyzing, and synthesizing information from various sources and using academic vocabulary in their writing.
 Students will continue to use a variety of sentence types at a more advanced level with fewer grammatical errors.
-Students will write in and out of class and submit multiple drafts of their writing.

 The focus of this course is to master students' communicative competence, or their ability to communicate effectively and appropriately, in writing and speaking.
 Advanced grammar points will be studied and practiced in ways that simulate academic discussions, scenarios, and assignments.
 Students will engage in a variety of communicative activities that demand grammatical accuracy.